apache/pulsar/site2/docs/functions-package.md

     --name JavaFunction
     ```

-    The following log indicates that the Java function starts up successfully.
+    The following log indicates that the Java function starts successfully.

     ```text
     ...